 Castle of La Adrada, Medieval castle in La Adrada, Spain

-The Castle of La Adrada is a late medieval fortress set on a hilltop and surrounded by double defensive walls.
-The structure displays Gothic architectural elements and contains a church with three naves and a brick-vaulted apse within its enclosure.
+The Castle of La Adrada is a late medieval fortress perched on a hilltop in La Adrada, Spain, surrounded by double defensive walls.
+Inside the enclosure, the structure features Gothic architectural elements and a church with three naves and a brick-vaulted apse.

-The fortress was built in the late 14th century by Ruy López Dávalos, who received the villa as a gift from King Henry III of Castile.
-Ownership later passed to Álvaro de Luna.
+The fortress was built in the late 14th century by Ruy López Dávalos, after he received the town as a gift from King Henry III of Castile.
+Ownership later passed to Álvaro de Luna, one of the most powerful figures at the Castilian court in the 15th century.

 The community of curious travelers